 Gable grew up in Waterloo, Iowa with an obsession for wrestling.
 He started making a name for himself in high school, and was living a relatively normal life of a small-town American boy.
 That was until tragedy tore apart his family during a weekend vacation.

-While Gable and his parents were out of town, his older sister was brutally raped and murdered.
-Dan Gable was devastated by these events and blamed himself for what had happened.
-The tragedy seems to have haunted Gable for his entire life, and at that young age he turned his rage inward and became obsessed with training and for redeeming his sister’s life through his performance on the wrestling mat.
+While Gable and his parents were out of town, his older sister was raped and murdered.
+He was devastated by these events and blamed himself for what had happened.
+His sister’s death haunted Gable for his entire life, and at that young age he turned his rage inward and became obsessed with training and for redeeming his sister’s life through his performance on the wrestling mat.

 His training habits became legendary.
 He was the first one into practice and the last one out.
-Workouts were performed with the mantra of “Push to Collapse,” Each and every session was dedicated to working so hard that he would have to be physically carried off the wrestling mat by the end.
+Workouts were performed with the mantra of “Push to Collapse.”
+Each session was dedicated to working so hard he would have to be physically carried off the wrestling mat by the end.
 One by one he exhausted all of his training partners on his high school and eventually college teams.

 While he was never able to truly break himself, his training led to a high school championship and an undefeated record in college that spanned several years.
 That was until the unthinkable happened.